 - For the scenario of single PDN connection, UUAA, authorization of UAV and networked UAV controller pairing, and authorization for establishment of user plane resource are always requested for APNs corresponding to UAS services, and may be verified against the UAV subscription if the node is an SMF+PGW-C.

 - For the scenario with multiple PDN connections, at these steps only UUAA would be performed and the PGW verifies as above if it is required.

-The UUAA, and optionally in the case of single PDN connection also authorization of UAV and networked UAV controller pairing, and flight path authorization/registration for flight, are performed.

 7a.
+The PGWC establishes an N4 session with the PGW-u.

+7b.
+The PGW installs traffic filters and access control list (ACL) so that the UE is not able to access any data network using the PDN connection until a secondary authentication is successfully completed with the USS/UTM.

+8[a-c].
+The PGW sends back a Creation Session Response.
+[Optionally] If the CAA-Level UAV ID was not included in step 6, the PGW includes a PCO in the Create Session Response requesting for the CAA-Level UAV ID.
+The MME sends attach accept and the NAS message containing the PCO requesting CAA-Level UAV ID, if it was included in the create session response by the PGW.
+The UE then sends attach complete and optionally provides the CAA-Level UAV ID to the MME if it was requested.

+9[a-b].
+[Optional] MME sends a Modify Bearer Request including the PCO containing CAA-Level UAV ID to the PGW.
+The PGW then sends back a Modify Bearer Response to the MME.

+10. The UUAA, and optionally in the case of single PDN connection also authorization of UAV and networked UAV controller pairing, and flight path authorization/registration for flight, are performed.

+10a.
 The PGW selects the UFES based on pre-configured policies or, in case of SMF+PGW-C, as defined in the 5GS procedure.
 The PGW provides the information sent by the UAV in the PCO (CAA-level UAV ID, optional Flight Authorization ID, optional Aviation Connectivity Payload, optional USS/UTM address information, User Location Information (ECGI or geographical area corresponding to ECGI)) and the UAV's IMEISV (if provided) to the UFES.
 The PDN GW may be configured with pre-defined PCC rules which enable the PDN GW to provide additional information with header enrichments, and convey at least the External Identifier as 3GPP UAV ID.